William Scott Farren: Avro

 From 1947 to 1961 (until the company's demise) he was Technical Director of Avro.
 He was appointed to Avro immediately after the death of its Chief Designer Roy Chadwick, which had stunned the company's workforce.
 During this time he played a very significant role in bringing the Vulcan project to completion, the plane entering service in 1956.
 He retired in August 1961.

 Comet

-In 1954, Sir William was appointed as one of three assessors to investigate the causes of three De Havilland Comet disasters.
-The intensive Farnborough investigation discovered that metal fatigue was the cause of the accidents, in particular originating from the corner of a window.
+In 1954, Sir William was appointed as one of three assessors to investigate the causes of three de Havilland Comet disasters.
+The intensive Farnborough investigation discovered that metal fatigue was the cause of the accidents, in particular originating from the corner of a cut out in the airframe.
 A legacy of the team's efforts was that all future airliners were built with oval windows.

 Personal life

 He was awarded the MBE in 1918.
 He was awarded the CB in the 1943 Birthday Honours.
 He became an FRS in 1945.
 He was knighted in the 1952 Birthday Honours.
 He married in August 1917 (with a daughter born in August 1919, who died in 1980 aged 61); his wife died on 28 February 1963.
 He then married Mildred Hooke OBE, the former headmistress from 1927 to 1955 of Bradford Girls' Grammar School in October 1963.
 He died in 1970 aged 78; he was ill for the last five years of his life.
 He lived west of Cambridge.
 He went sailing near his house at Burnham Overy in Norfolk.